Mj23978/Mj23978/README.md

 - 👯 I’m looking to collaborate on Flutter
 - 🔭 I’m currently working on my financial app.
 - 📫 How to reach me: [On My Website](https://fluttensor.tk)
-- ⚡ Fun fact: Im half finished
+- ⚡ Fun fact: I love watching movies

 ### Languages and Tools: